nats-io/nats.deno/README.md

 - `credsAuthenticator(creds: Uint8Array): Authenticator`

-The first two options also provide the ability to call a function to return the desired value.
+The first two options also provide the ability to specify functions that return the desired value.
 This enables dynamic enviroment such as a browser where values accessed by fetching an URL or doing some other manipulation on a
 cookie: